Fisher Family CDDRL Honors Program

 8) Upon graduation, students will graduate from their respective departments and receive honors in Democracy, Development and the Rule of Law.
 CDDRL will also offer an annual prize to the author of the best thesis in the CDDRL program.

-The application deadline for the 2019-20 academic year is Friday, February 15, 2019.
 Please be prepared to upload documents as listed on this checklist.